Learning with hope

 Food, blankets and shelter for the elderly, including a house built for 90-year-old Namu.

-Mosquito nets, immunization drives, and ongoing HIV support for the community.
+Malaria prevention (mosquito nets, etc.), immunization drives, and ongoing HIV support for the community.

 Tailoring and hairdressing programs for girls and young women to build self-reliance.